 The hall is available to individuals to hire for adult or children’s parties as well as other social events.
 A registered charity, we are funded by the revenue from this hire which is used to cover the cost of insurance, repairs, heating, etc.

 As of 27th January 2022 face coverings are no longer compulsory at the village hall but please feel free to wear one if it makes you feel more comfortable.
 There will continue to be cleaning materials and hand sanitiser available for your use.

 We would ask that hirers and users help keep everyone safe by still providing adequate ventilation for their activity, clean down touchpoints and still take their rubbish away with them.

 There will no longer be any Covid 19 specific Terms & Conditions, but there is an additional clause added to the general Terms & Conditions referring to Public Health.

 Village Hall Redevelopment Project

-We have just completed a £1.3million project to extend and refurbish the Village Hall and I am sure you will agree it looks splendid!
+In 2017 the Trustees completed a £1.3million project to extend and refurbish the Village Hall and I am sure you will agree it looks splendid!
 For details of how we did it, take a look at the Hall Redevelopment Project pages.

 If you would like to help or become a trustee of our hall then please email us at email@example.com for more information.